mcinteerj/rdbms-mdb-migration-workshop/troubleshooting/README.md

 Solution

+The section 'null' is not declared as it should.

 ## Unable to connect to RDBMS
 ```
 08:50:55.559 [main] ERROR c.j.mongosyphon.RDBMSConnection:84 - Unable to connect to RDBMS
 ```

 Solution

+There is an error in the RDBMS connection string.

 ## Communications link failure
 ```